Hassan-Ali-Mehdi-3024/Call-Recorder/REDMI_10C_GUIDE.md

 2. Grant "All files access" (Settings → Privacy → Special permissions → All files access → Call Recorder → Allow)
 3. Reopen the app so it switches to the dedicated Redmi recorder
 4. Make a short test call and verify the `.wav` file in Internal storage/Recordings/Call Recorder
+5. If it is still silent, confirm the MIUI 14 checklist above and watch logcat for `RedmiCallRecorder` messages.
+The app now logs `PCM avg=XX` every few seconds—values under 10 mean MIUI is still muting the downlink.

+### Issue: "MediaProjection recordings are silent"
+**Solution**:
+1. Start a WhatsApp/Telegram call.
+2. When Android shows the screen-capture prompt, tap **Start now** (must be done while the call UI is visible).
+3. Keep the app in the foreground for ~3 seconds so MediaProjection stabilizes.
+4. Check logcat for `MediaProjectionRecorder` entries like `PCM avg playback=120 mic=80 mixed=100`.
+If both numbers stay under 10, the target app isn't exposed via `USAGE_VOICE_COMMUNICATION`—switch to the Redmi recorder path or enable the stock MIUI recorder for PSTN calls.

 ### Issue: "App stops after screen lock"
 **Solution**: